The-Schrodinger-s-Flow/Mflow/README.md

 ## License

 This project is open hardware and open source.
 Hardware designs are shared under **CERN OHL v2**.
-Software is shared under the **MIT License**.
+Check specific software file for the licencing information.
 Reproducibility is a core goal — if something is unclear, please open an issue.